 Verdict: A pretrial settlement was negotiated, in which the defendant’s primary insurer tendered its $1,000,000 policy.
 Their excess insurer would pay $2,175,000 from a $10,000,000 policy.
 The settlement amounted to $3,175,000.

 Estate v.
 Visiting Nurse Service of New York (2020 – Bronx)

-Accident: In this nursing home case, the estate alleged that the nursing home failed to recognize the decedent’s condition.
+Accident: The estate alleged that the nursing home failed to recognize the decedent’s condition.
 They also allege that the nursing home did not follow accepted procedures.
-The estate alleged medical malpractice due to negligence.
+The estate alleged medical malpractice because of negligence.
 They sought compensation for damages.

 Injuries: The decedent sustained personal injuries, economic loss, mental anguish, and wrongful death.

 Ortiz v.
 Watson-Brown (2020 – Manhattan)